viewsourc3/Chishiki/posts/Science/Global Warming Experiment/Updates and Results.md

 2. Cut each sclerotium (4) in half.
 3. Briefly dip each sclerotium (8) in a glass of water.
 4. Drain.
-5. Place each half of the sclerotium on the left half of the petri dish (one half in the control petri dish, the other half in the experiment petri dish).
+5. Place each half of the sclerotium on the left half of the petri dish (one half in the petri dish Ctrl #1, the other half in the petri dish Exp #1).
 6. Fill the right side of each petri dish with the equivalent of one soda bottle cap of oatmeal (the cap should be full but the flakes should not stick out).
 7. Take a photo so that you can later measure the size of the sclerotia (not all volunteers will have sclerotia of exactly the same size).
 8. Place the two petri dishes in the blob-house.
 9. Read the temperature in both blob-houses (the values should be identical).

 ##### Notes.
-  - Time : 15:33
+  - Time : 3:33pm
-  - Temperature in the Ctrl_box is : 20.1ºC
+  - Temperature in the Ctrl #1 is : 20.1ºC
-  - Temperature in the Exp_box is : 19.7ºC
+  - Temperature in the Exp #1 is : 19.7ºC

 ##### Pictures.
 <small>Feel free to right click and open pictures in a new tab for full resolution.</small>